raghavsurya/cat-listings/README.md

 # Tech used

-The app uses ReactJs, Javascript and Typescript to power the app on the browser.
+The app is created using `create-react-app` template and uses ReactJs, Javascript and Typescript to power the app on the browser.
 The is an SPA with 2 routes - one is Home ( `/`) and the other a screen for uploading images (`/upload`).
 `react-router` is used to achieve navigation ad redirection elegantly.
 React Hooks are used wherever they seem fit to handle state in the components

   ## Network Calls